willfarrell/Browsers/README.md

 ![alt text][dockfolder]

-Run `./alias` to build `/Applications/Browsers/` forlder of shortcuts to place on your Dock.
-Searches `~/Virtual Machines/` for IE VMs.
+Download and run `./alias` to build the `/Applications/Browsers/` forlder of shortcuts for quick access from your Dock.
+It searches `~/Virtual Machines/` for IE VMs (see `Internet Explorer (VM)` below for automated scripts to set these up).
+An alias of a VMWare Fusion VMs will display a broken preview icon instead of the expected app icon, to workaround this the alias is replaced with a script to launch the VM image.
+You may need to change you Terminal settings to prevent lingering Terminal windows from staying open.

 ---